Catalent, Inc. (NYSE:CTLT) Shares Sold by Aviva PLC

-Aviva PLC reduced its stake in Catalent, Inc. (NYSE:CTLT – Get Rating) by 2.2% during the 4th quarter, according to the company in its most recent filing with the SEC.
+Aviva PLC trimmed its position in Catalent, Inc. (NYSE:CTLT – Get Rating) by 2.2% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 23,096 shares of the company’s stock after selling 520 shares during the quarter.
-Aviva PLC’s holdings in Catalent were worth $1,040,000 at the end of the most recent reporting period.
+Aviva PLC’s holdings in Catalent were worth $28,575,000 as of its most recent SEC filing.

-Other large investors have also recently made changes to their positions in the company.
-Bellevue Group AG acquired a new position in shares of Catalent in the 3rd quarter worth approximately $34,000.
-Covestor Ltd lifted its holdings in Catalent by 84.9% during the 1st quarter.
-Covestor Ltd now owns 562 shares of the company’s stock worth $62,000 after buying an additional 258 shares in the last quarter.
-Motco acquired a new stake in Catalent during the 3rd quarter worth approximately $41,000.
-Eagle Bay Advisors LLC lifted its holdings in Catalent by 138.9% during the 4th quarter.
-Eagle Bay Advisors LLC now owns 1,254 shares of the company’s stock worth $56,000 after buying an additional 729 shares in the last quarter.
-Finally, UMB Bank n.a. lifted its holdings in Catalent by 33.0% during the 4th quarter.
-UMB Bank n.a. now owns 1,335 shares of the company’s stock worth $60,000 after buying an additional 331 shares in the last quarter.
+Several other institutional investors and hedge funds also recently bought and sold shares of the company.
+Bellevue Group AG purchased a new stake in shares of Catalent in the 3rd quarter valued at approximately $34,000.
+TCTC Holdings LLC purchased a new stake in shares of Catalent in the 4th quarter valued at approximately $50,000.
+Eagle Bay Advisors LLC raised its stake in shares of Catalent by 138.9% in the 4th quarter.
+Eagle Bay Advisors LLC now owns 1,254 shares of the company’s stock valued at $56,000 after acquiring an additional 729 shares during the period.
+UMB Bank n.a. increased its stake in Catalent by 33.0% during the 4th quarter.
+UMB Bank n.a. now owns 1,335 shares of the company’s stock worth $60,000 after buying an additional 331 shares during the period.
+Finally, Covestor Ltd increased its stake in Catalent by 84.9% during the 1st quarter.
+Covestor Ltd now owns 562 shares of the company’s stock worth $62,000 after buying an additional 258 shares during the period.
 99.38% of the stock is currently owned by institutional investors and hedge funds.

 Insider Activity at Catalent